 The contrast with comparable organisations is instructive.

-When NHS Digital in England needed transformation, it brought in CEOs from outside the health sector entirely — leaders with proven delivery track records at Deloitte consulting and Jaguar Land Rover.
+NHS Digital / NHS England: When NHS Digital in England needed transformation, it brought in CEOs from outside the health sector entirely — leaders with proven delivery track records at Deloitte consulting and as CIO at Jaguar Land Rover.
 The principle was explicit: transformation requires people who are not invested in defending the status quo.
+Crucially, the strategies these leaders implemented were assessed by independent bodies — Audit Wales equivalents, select committee inquiries, and external consultancies with no prior relationship to the programmes under review.

 Conclusion